SAP Employee Self-Service and Worker Licenses

 In older SAP contracts, an “SAP Employee User” category encompassed self-service plus a few additional own-use capabilities (like running certain reports or making travel requests).
 These licenses massively scale the allowed activities to only personal, self-service functions.

-Shop Floor, Warehouse, and Worker Users: SAP also offers specialized “worker” licenses for users in operational roles like production line workers, maintenance technicians, warehouse clerks, or retail store staff.
+SAP also offers specialized “worker” licenses for users in operational roles, such as production line workers, maintenance technicians, warehouse clerks, or retail store staff.
 These users interact with SAP indirectly or in a limited way as part of their shop-floor duties.

-Common types include SAP Shop Floor User, Warehouse User, or, in newer terminology, the SAP Worker User license.
 The general idea is similar: the user is authorized to execute a defined set of transactions that support shop-floor or warehouse processes, and nothing beyond that.

 For example, an SAP Shop Floor Worker might use SAP to confirm production order completions, record machine downtime, enter quality inspection results, or issue raw materials to a work order.

-A Warehouse User might scan barcodes to confirm goods receipts and shipments, move stock in inventory, or print picking lists.
-According to SAP’s definition, a Worker User can display work instructions, record production data, confirm goods movements, enter maintenance requests, and log the completion of tasks in the maintenance or production system.
+According to SAP’s definition, a Worker User can display work instructions, record production data, confirm goods movements, enter maintenance requests, and log task completion in the maintenance or production system.

-They can also submit basic procurement requests for spare parts as part of their job.
-Crucially, these roles are limited to the operational floor – a shop floor worker is not creating sales orders, running financial reports, or changing master data outside their narrow scope.
+Crucially, these roles are limited to the operational floor – a shop floor worker is not responsible for creating sales orders, running financial reports, or modifying master data outside their narrow scope.

-In many cases, worker licenses also include the rights of an ESS license.
 For instance, a production operator with a Worker User license can also use the self-service features to log their time or view their payslip—they don’t need a separate ESS license on top of their worker license.

 The worker license covers both their shop-floor tasks and employee self-service tasks.
 This consolidation is convenient and cost-effective for licensing large groups of operational staff.